Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - The 47.1 combined points per game that these two squads have allowed this season are 0.9 fewer than the 48 over/under in this contest.

-- The Cowboys and their opponents have scored an average of 51.7 points per game in 2021, 3.7 more than Sunday's total.
+- Cowboys games this season feature an average total of 51.7 points, a number 3.7 points higher than Sunday's over/under.

-- The 48 total in this game is 1.4 points higher than the 46.6 average total in Football Team games this season.
+- In 2021, games involving the Football Team have averaged a total of 46.6 points, 1.4 fewer than this game's set over/under.

 Cowboys stats and trends

-- Dallas' games this year have hit the over on six of 12 set point totals (50%).
+- Dallas' games this year have gone over the total in six out of 12 opportunities (50%).

 - When Dallas scores more than 24.8 points, it is 7-1 against the spread and 6-2 overall.

-- Dallas is 9-1 against the spread and 8-2 overall when the team amasses more than 355.2 yards.
+- In games that Dallas piles up over 355.2 yards, the team is 9-1 against the spread and 8-2 overall.

-- The Cowboys have turned the ball over four more times (16 total) than the Football Team have forced a turnover (12) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with Washington.